Tibetan Buddhism goes West....

 This essay addresses these questions by examining some of the ideas with which the Dalai Lama is associated, particularly among Westerners who see him as embodying the fundamental principles of Buddhism.
 I will argue that these ideas are part of what many have called Buddhist modernism, a modern reconfiguration of the tradition rather than the expression of its timeless essence.
 I will also argue that this description of the Dalai Lama as a Buddhist modernist only partly corresponds to his own views and practices.
 My investigation will be focused on the recent controversy that has surrounded a previously obscure deity, Dorje Shukden (rdo rje shugs ldan).
 I will argue that the Dalai Lama's actions in this controversy show that in many ways he is a traditionalist Buddhist master whose ideas and practices are quite different from the irenic version of Buddhism that many associate with him.
 I will conclude by reflecting on the complexities and tensions created by the coexistence of these two seemingly conflicting frameworks in a single person.

-The Dalai Lama As A Buddhist Modernist
+The Dalai Lama as a Buddhist Modernist

 Buddhist modernism refers to an understanding of Buddhism developed first in the Buddhist (mostly Theravada) world at the end of the 19th century as a reaction to Western domination.1 Buddhist modernism sought to respond to the colonial negative portrayal of Buddhism by presenting the tradition in modern and positive terms.
 The modernist perspective came to depict Buddhism as a world religion on par with the other world religions, particularly christianity, as far as having its own founder, sacred scriptures, philosophical tradition, and so on.
 Moreover, in this view Buddhism is in many ways superior to the other religions, because it is based on reason and experience and does not presuppose any blind acceptance of authority.
 Buddhist practice is held to be a highly rational endeavor that is fully compatible with modern science, whose authority it claims.
 Buddhism is even at times presented as an empirical inner science whose findings are waiting to be discovered by the modern West.
 As a religion, if it can be so called, Buddhism is said not to be interested in dogmas and institutions but merely to provide its followers a path leading to the overcoming of suffering.
 This perspective considers Buddhism to be strongly ethical, devoted to nonviolence, and providing valuable resources for social action.
 Its recommended practice is said to be meditation, while ritual is devalued as popular superstition or adaptations to the demands of the laity.2